-Has a generic part number that applies to interchangeable pieces of equipment that are associated with the part.
+A rotable part has a generic part number that applies to interchangeable pieces of equipment that are associated with the part.
 You use the part number to track the movement of a part in and out of storerooms.
 You use the equipment number to track a specific instance of the part.